AviatrixSystems/Docs/HowTos/tag_firewall.rst

 Say you have a group of EC2 instances or a group of AWS Workspace instance.
 You like to setup policies to allow them to access a database which itself consists of a group of nodes.

-You can create a tag, name it my-app, configure the list of IP addresses assoicated with each instance with a name.
-You can then create a second tag, name it my-database, configure the list of IP addresses assoicated with each instance with a name.
+You can create a tag, name it my-app, configure the list of IP addresses associated with each instance with a name.
+You can then create a second tag, name it my-database, configure the list of IP addresses associated with each instance with a name.

 You then can simply apply one policy at the gateway that says my-app to my-database is allowed.
 The Controller will automatically push the policies to the gateway.